 - LTL/Economy: You pack your boxes yourself, and help with curbside loading and unloading.
 Prices start around $360 depending on the weight and number of boxes.
 With lower prices and faster delivery, LTL service is ideal for items that are not overly fragile or valuable.

-- White Glove: Includes indoor pickup and delivery.
-No heavy machinery like forklifts will be used to move your boxes, making White Glove service ideal for boxes containing fragile or valuable items.
+- White-Glove: Includes indoor pickup and delivery.
+No heavy machinery like forklifts will be used to move your boxes, making the White Glove service ideal for boxes containing fragile or valuable items.
 However, timeframes for delivery are much longer, and this level of service is more expensive, starting at $650.

 Shipping less than 15 boxes?